AlexJamesWright/METHOD/README.md

 ## Example Simulations == Best way to understand functionality!

 Example simulations have been provided that illustrate how to use the various classes.
-By typing
+When running a parallel test problem (i.e. one that compiles using MPI even if run in single processor mode), build the executable using

+    make main

+and run it using

+    mpirun -n nproc main

+where nprocs is the total number of processors used (defined in the main.cc for that problem)---tests that require MPI are stored in directories with the name `Tests/CPU/*/*MPI/*` and are all set to run with 4 processors, `nprocs=4`.
+To run serial tests, using the naming convention `Tests/CPU/*/*Serial*/`, simply use

     make run

-in one of the example directories, the relevant object files will be built and executed.
 Data is saved in the *Examples/Data* directory and is easily viewed using the interactivePlot script.
 We suggest that the spyder environment from Anaconda is the best way to use this tool.